By W R Burner

 THEN twain we did meet in a Hawaiian paradise beautiful to behold.
 Many years...27 you see...was our destiny to be.
-Then the Lord plucked a rose to share His Heavenly Kingdom that was meant to be.
+Then the Lord plucked a rose to share in His Heavenly Kingdom that was meant to be.

 ONCE again, I sat as that first night, my heart aching within, as I longed to be by my mate for life side once again.
 DISTANCE now separates us as before, but the memories linger on.
 One day...if I hold true to my Lord...in paradise again we shall meet for 'tis a better place of abode you see!

 GOD saw she was getting tired and a cure was not to be.
 So he put His arms around her and whispered, come with Me.
 With tearful eyes we watched her suffer and saw her fade away.